A 17-inch difference in 7 miles: Boston’s wild winter storm gradient

-Across the Boston metro area, an extreme gradient of snowfall left only flakes at the coast, with roughly a foot and a half accumulation less than 10 miles inland.
+Across the Boston metro area, an extreme gradient of snowfall left only flakes at the coast, with roughly a foot and a half of accumulation less than 10 miles inland.
 It was an episode that stymied meteorologists who had been tasked with predicting it, while also demonstrating the challenge of keeping ahead of the atmosphere’s caprice.

 It all came down to where the rain-snow line set up along a boundary known as a coastal front.
 This sharp line was the sole determinant of who got an inch and a half of rain and who received that moisture in the form of snow.